Germany paedophile on trial for raping Indian children

 He is accused of raping six children between five and 11 years old in 2015-2016 while working in India, the DPA news agency said.

-The man "had a large number of boys and young teenagers, some of which lived nearby, who worked for him on whom he performed sexual acts and filmed them," prosecutors were quoted as saying by DPA.
+The man "had a large number of boys and young teenagers, some of which lived nearby, who worked for him on whom he performed sexual acts and filmed them," prosecutors were quoted as saying by DPA yesterday.

 RBB said the man had spent four years in a Thai jail before being freed under an amnesty.
-(AFP) CPS .
+(AFP) MRJ .

 This is unedited, unformatted feed from the Press Trust of India wire.